kxynos/embedded_hacking/frida/replacing_file_path_fopen.md

 **Aim** : load and print the contents from a file that you control.

-After many hours I found that the best way to go about completing this is by replacing the function and then replacing the argument with a new one.
-I tried to assign a new value to args[0] but this was not possible due to a access violation.
+I found that the one way to go about completing this is by replacing the function and then replacing the argument with a new one.
+This is what is shown here.

+It is also possible to assign a new value to args[0] but you have to be careful and avoid access violations.
+Check the other write up on how it is done ([replacing_file_path_fopen_args.md](https://github.com/kxynos/embedded_hacking/blob/master/frida/replacing_file_path_fopen_args.md)).

 Therefore, a new path has to be stored in memory.
 This is accomplished as follows:
 ```js